Carbon impact of tourism 'eye-opening'

 A new study says global tourism accounts for 8% of carbon emissions, around three times greater than previous estimates.

-The new assessment is bigger because it includes emissions from travel, plus the full life-cycle of carbon in tourist's food, hotels and shopping.
+The new assessment is bigger because it includes emissions from travel, plus the full life-cycle of carbon in tourists' food, hotels and shopping.

 Driving the increase are visitors from affluent countries who travel to other wealthy destinations.